noahkohrs/PMU-proximity/docs/TECHNICAL_REVIEW.md

 ## Introduction

-This document is a technical review of the project `PPM (Proximity Pushups Monsters) for Android`.
+This document is a technical review of the project `PMU (Push-ups Masters Ultimate) for Android`.
 It aims to explain a detailled summury of the implementation choices made during the development of the project.
 The project is part of the course `INFO4` at `Polytech Grenoble` in the `2023-2024` school year.

 ## Overall Architecture
 We worked with an MVVM architecture.
 We will explain the different parts of the architecture in the following sections, but for now, here is a simple diagram that represents the overall archtiecture.